GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 **1.How does the Guance Exclusive Plan store data?**

-Data such as metrics, logs, backup logs, availability monitoring, CI, security check and events of the exclusive plan of Guance are stored in SLS.
+Data such as metrics, logs, backup logs, availability monitoring, CI, security check and events of the Exclusive Plan of Guance are stored in SLS.
 Besides the above data, infrastructure, application performance monitoring and user access monitoring data are currently ES clusters with Guance.

 - Metrics: Metricstore for SLS
 - Logs, Availability Monitor, CI, Scheck, Events: Logstore of SLS Standard type